JaceDeane/pokeRGBplus/TO DO.md

 - (!)
 Building _DEBUG causes an overflow

-- Lass Ali on Route 24 acts as if already beaten (?) <Need to test on a clean save>
+- Lass Ali on Route 24 acts as if already beaten when taking PSN damage right in front of her
+	- May be an engine bug for *any* trainer (?)

 - (!)
 Water palette in the Underground Path(s) seem to be different to the defined water palette?